1. Introduction

 }

-public static void SetNextSerialNo(int value) {
+static void SetNextSerialNo(int value) {

 nextSerialNo = value;